 - How to know if you need CLM?

 - What to consider when evaluating a CLM solution or CLM software

 Gartner defines contract lifecycle management (CLM) as the “applications used for managing contracts from initiation through ongoing management and eventual renewal or termination.”
 In simpler terms, contract lifecycle management refers to the methods you use to prepare, sign, store and act on your business agreements.

-Contracts are used in every department and industry—by organizations of any size.
+Contracts are used in every department and industry—by organisations of any size.
 Here are a few types of contracts that may be involved in your contract management process: